wushigang2/derrick/README.md

 # derrick
-derrick is a tool for DNA storage encode/decode.
+derrick is a software for DNA digital data storage. encoding involves converting digital files into DNA sequences, including randomization, adding CRC64 and RS codes, and then translating into DNA sequences; decoding utilizes soft decision decoding strategies to correct errors and decodes back to the original files.

 # Installation
 ```sh